 - City of Riverside bike laws* – Click Traffic Code, scroll down to Chapter 373.

-- City of Vandalia bike laws* – Click Part Four, Title Six, click within Chapter 444.
+- City of Vandalia bike laws* – Click Part Four, Title Six, click on Chapter 444.

 - City of Trotwood bike laws* – Click City Ordinances, Part Three, Title Nine, Chapter 373.